 What is the goal?

-Digital access for all is considered a 21st century civil right.
-School2Home has two major goals – to increase student achievement at low-performing schools in California, and to increase the adoption of broadband service by the families of underserved schools.
-LFE is the first elementary school in the state to adopt the program.
-The initiative includes:
+The goal is to increase student achievement at low-performing schools in California, and to increase the adoption of broadband service by the families of underserved schools.
+Leataata Floyd Elementary School (LFE) is the first elementary school in the state to adopt the program.

 Why is this important?